Gardening Answers Knowledgebase

 Washington State University has information on gardening on arsenic- or lead-affected soil which may be of interest to you.

 To be cautious, you should keep the compost from these beds separate from your other compost, and only use it on your ornamental plants already being grown in those beds.
 I don't recommend putting even slightly arsenic-contaminated yard waste into the city compost, since that means the problem is being spread farther afield.
 It would be worthwhile testing every so often for soil contaminants.
 Here is King County Public Health's guide on arsenic, and testing information.

 Link to this record only (permalink)

 Successful gardeners know that healthy soil translates to healthy plants.
-Learn about the fine points of soil management for the home gardener from WSU Cooperative Extension.
+See the guide to soils and fertilizers for the home gardener from WSU Cooperative Extension.